cjwurst/tin_copy/src/process.md

 Create a `<Form />` React component with props root, a `SyntaxTree`, and context, a `TinContext`.

 ### Failure
 No failure is anticipated - previous checks should guarantee that the form will be generated.
+Errors encountered here are thrown as exceptions.

 ## Draft Generation